pocl/pocl/doc/sphinx/source/remote.rst

   compilation/parsing step, because without argument metadata it's impossible to tell if an argument to clSetKernelArg is a pointer or an integer.

-How to build
+How to Build
 -------------

 First you need to install the build dependencies.
 These are listed in :ref:`pocl-install` or alternatively you can also take a look at the Dockerfiles in ``tools/docker``.

-Note that you do not need LLVM if you want to only use the PoCL-Remote driver.
+Note that you do not need LLVM if you want to only use the PoCL-Remote driver to control server side devices for which a separate OpenCL driver exists.

 These steps build pocl **without** the CPU driver (= with remote driver only).